pwintz/pwintz.github.io/gsr_contract_src/br_26_respectful-work-environment_2022-2025.md

 f.
 Teasing or making someone the brunt of pranks or practical jokes;
 g.
 Inappropriately interfering with a person's personal property or work equipment;
 h.
 Circulating inappropriate photos, videos, or information via e-mail, social media, or other means;
 i.
-Making unwanted physical contact or inappropriately encroaching on another individual's personal space, in ways that would cause discomfort and unease, in a manner not covered by the

-University's Sexual Violence and Sexual Harassment policy;
+Making unwanted physical contact or inappropriately encroaching on another individual's personal space, in ways that would cause discomfort and unease, in a manner not covered by the University's Sexual Violence and Sexual Harassment policy;
 j.
 Purposefully excluding, isolating, or marginalizing a person from normal work activities for non-legitimate business purposes;
 k.
 Repeatedly demanding of an individual that the individual do tasks or take actions that are inconsistent with that individual's job, are not that individual's responsibility, for which the employee does not have authority, or repeatedly refusing to take "no" for an answer when the individual is within the individual's right to decline a demand; pressuring an individual to provide information that the individual is not authorized to release (or may not even possess);
-I. Making inappropriate threats to block a person's academic advancement, opportunities, or continued employment at the University;
+l.
+Making inappropriate threats to block a person's academic advancement, opportunities, or continued employment at the University;
 m.
 Sabotaging or undermining a person's work performance.
 2. Abusive Conduct does not include per se exercising appropriate supervision of employees, conducting appropriate performance management, or providing appropriate feedback, including but not limited to the following:
 a.
 Providing performance appraisals to employees, including negative appraisals,